Expert defense by former cops & prosecutors..for people charged with possession, sales, transportation, manufacturing or trafficking narcotics

 The most common types of cases we handle include:

-Health & Safety Code 11350 makes it a felony to possess narcotics such as cocaine, crack, heroin, ecstasy, ketamine, GHB and even prescription drugs such as Vicodin or Codeine (if they're not lawfully prescribed).
+Health & Safety Code 11350 makes it a misdemeanor to possess narcotics such as cocaine, crack, heroin, ecstasy, ketamine, GHB and even prescription drugs such as Vicodin or Codeine (if they're not lawfully prescribed).
 A person convicted of "possession of a controlled substance" faces up to three years California state prison.
 But most people accused of this crime are eligible for Proposition 36 or PC 1000 drug diversion.

 Health & Safety Code 11351 makes it a felony to possess illegal drugs for the purpose of selling them.
 This crime is more serious than simple possession, and does not qualify for Proposition 36 or PC 1000 drug diversion.